-There are few expats living in Moldova, most of whom can be found in the country’s capital, Chișinău.
-The expat population of Moldova is largely made up of those employed by NGOs, embassies and multinational companies.
+There are few expats living in Moldova, most of whom are in the country’s capital, Chișinău.
+Moldova's expat population mainly consists of those employed by NGOs, embassies and multinational companies.

-The country's economy is dominated by the service sector with agriculture and industry also being major sectors.
-A former Soviet state, Moldova is one of the poorest countries in Europe, though it is showing significant economic growth year by year.
-Poverty is especially evident in the rural areas and unemployment within the country is high, so expats should only plan on moving to Moldova once they have secured a job.
+The country's economy is dominated by the service sector, with the agriculture and food processing industries also serving as major employers.
+A former Soviet state, Moldova is one of the poorest countries in Europe, though, it continues to experience significant economic growth.
+Poverty is especially visible in rural areas, and unemployment within the country is high, so expats should only start planning their move once they have secured a job.